 I mean, syrup for dinner?
 Bacon and pancakes meant heaven-on-a plate.
 Sometimes it was French toast, other times classic pancakes.
 Sometimes we'd have Grandma's whole wheat pancakes (the recipe is in my cookbook!).

 All that being said, in my opinion the ultimate hotcakes are half all-purpose, half whole wheat blueberry pancakes from scratch.
 Oh, you do NOT want to miss out on this recipe.

 A pancake recipe with whole wheat flour

-These pancakes have the healthy nuttiness of whole wheat flour, but stay light and fluffy because I keep some of the all-purpose flour in the mix.
+These pancakes have the healthy nuttiness of whole wheat flour, but stay light and fluffy because I keep some all-purpose flour in the mix.

-With great mixes on the shelves we don’t often make pancakes from scratch—but I dare say, the holidays are coming up—make these for the in-laws and I swear they’ll be putty in your hands.
+With great pancake mixes on the shelves we don’t often make pancakes from scratch—but, whomever you make these for, I swear they’ll be putty in your hands.

 Try them for breakfast—or dinner!
 In one bite you’ll realize why about 5 extra minutes of hands-on time is worth it.
 (Seriously, that's it.
 That's all.
 Mixes be gone!)